iExecBlockchainComputing/documentation/help/migration.md

 }
 ```

+{% hint style="info" %} For more information on app orders management, please see [here](../for-developers/advanced/manage-your-apporders.md). {% endhint %}

 #### App secret

 If your application uses a secret, push it to the v8 SMS (Secret Management Service):